moraogando/moraogando.github.io/README.md

 ---
 <img src="tuned_inhibition_model.gif" width="1000">

 *Computational modeling predicts the outcomes of complex functional interactions across excitatory and inhibitory subpopulations.
-As tuned inhibition shifts from anti-tuned to co-tuned (κ_inh crossing zero, where inhibition becomes like-to-like), the population tuning curve sharpens and input patterns are decorrelated at the output — a candidate circuit mechanism for feature-specific cortical representations.*
+In this example, as tuned inhibition shifts from anti-tuned to co-tuned (κ_inh crossing zero, where inhibition becomes like-to-like), the population tuning curve sharpens and input patterns are decorrelated at the output — dynamically adjusting the representational precision*

 <details>